Update on COVID-19 related employment tax concessions and exemptions has been saved

 Update on COVID-19 related employment tax concessions and exemptions

-The following tables summarise the current position on these benefit-in-kind and expatriate tax concessions/exemptions.
+The following tables summarise the current position on these benefit-in-kind and expatriate tax concessions/exemptions for 2021 and 2022.

 |Reimbursement of holiday/flight cancellation costs for employees returning to Ireland